Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Blog Post

-World Cancer Day, 4 February 2024 - Theme, Importance and History
+World Cancer Day, 4 February 2025 - Theme, Importance and History

 Pace Hospitals

-World Cancer Day is a global healthcare event for the awareness of cancer, which has been commemorated on February 4th of every year for the past 23 years (since 2000) with the aim of spreading awareness and educating people about its detection, treatment, and prevention.
+World Cancer Day is a global healthcare event for the awareness of cancer, which has been commemorated on February 4th of every year for the past 24 years (since 2000) with the aim of spreading awareness and educating people about its detection, treatment, and prevention.

-On this day, people from various international and local organisations all over the world unite to raise awareness about cancer and the need for better screening, diagnostic tools, earlier diagnosis and advanced treatment options.
+On this day, people from various international and local organizations all over the world unite to raise awareness about cancer and the need for better screening, diagnostic tools, earlier diagnosis and advanced treatment options.

-World Cancer Day 2024 Theme
+World Cancer Day 2025 Theme

-This year 2024, the World Cancer Day theme is "Close the Care Gap," which is a continuation of the 2022 theme and will last till 2024 (a 3-year campaign) with specified objectives for each year.
+Last year 2024, the World Cancer Day theme is "Close the Care Gap," which is a continuation of the 2022 theme and will last till 2024 (a 3-year campaign) with specified objectives for each year.
 It was expected that there would be more exposure and engagement in a multi-year campaign, as well as more opportunities to raise global awareness and have an impact.

 Objective of World Cancer Day 2022 Theme: Realising the problem